 From Inverness, follow the A9/A99 to Wick.
 At the roundabout in Wick (at the hospital) continue straight across the bridge over the river.
 Turn left at the traffic lights and follow the road out of Wick, heading north.
 As you leave the town, you will pass Tesco on the right.
 Approximately 3 miles further on, turn right heading to John O'Groats on the A99.

 After approximately 8 miles, before you reach the village of Keiss, you will pass a sign saying "Keiss Beach".
 Sat Nav will probably bring you to this junction.
 Carry on a short distance beyond and take the next single track road on the right.
 There is a small sign at the entrance to the road, "The Herons" and a house sign opposite the turn that looks a bit like a lighthouse.
-The house is on the left at the end, as you face the sea.
+The cottage is on the left at the end, as you face the sea.
 Go through the double gates into the drive.

 From the North, John O'Groats, follow the A99 south to Wick.
 You will pass through the village of Keiss.
 On leaving the village, take the second small single track road to the left.
 Look for a house sign opposite the turn that looks a bit like a lighthouse.
-The house is on the left at the end, as you face the sea.
+The cottage is on the left at the end, as you face the sea.
 Go through the double gates into the drive.

 For satnav users, the postcode of The Herons is KW1 4XG